Adult circumcision is performed at Pollock Clinics. No hospital visit is required.

 The morning of your circumcision we recommend that you avoid coffee and other caffeinated beverages or stimulants.
-It is best if you are both physically and mentally calm.
+Patients do better if they are both physically and mentally calm.
 Bring your headphones and listen to your favourite relaxing music on your phone or other small music player during the surgery.

-Do your best to have a good sleep the night before and follow your normal breakfast routine (except for minimizing coffee) so that you will feel your normal self.
-Some patients find it stressful to skip coffee and if you are one of those people who really need their coffee in the morning maybe just have one cup.
+Try to get a good sleep the night before and follow your normal breakfast routine (except for minimizing coffee) so that you will feel your normal self.
+Some patients find it stressful to skip coffee, so if you are one of those people who really need their coffee in the morning, maybe just have one cup.
 The goal is to minimize your stress, so have a cup of coffee if skipping it is will cause distress.
 We recommend that the patient have someone come with them to drive them home as well.

 The Adult Circumcision Surgery

 The procedure itself will take about 5 minutes once the penis has been anesthetized.

 You will be kept for observation for 2-3 hours after surgery, with a private recovery room.
 Snacks and beverages are supplied for your comfort.